 She bit her lower lip.
 “Well, I hadn’t planned on that.
 Or that donkeys are so slow.”

-“Um, no, that’s all right,” she said and rubbed her forehead again.
-“Actually I’m heading north.”
-She sighed.
-“The donkey has all my gear.”
+“Um, no, that’s all right.”
+She rubbed her forehead again.
+“Actually, I’m heading north,” she added then sighed.
+“And the donkey has all my gear.”

 “I might be able to catch him.”